 I communicated with the Governor some time ago.
 I hope to receive his answer in the course of the next few weeks.
-With regard to the question of my hon.
-Friend the Member for South Eastern Essex (Mr. Looker), it is very probable that the large influx of Chinese runnites from the maintaina may have included a considerable namber of these girls, described as members of the families.
+With regard to

+the question of my hon.
+Friend the Member for South Eastern Essex (Mr. Looker), it is very probable that the large influx of Chinese

+families from the mainland may have included a considerable number of these airls. described as members of the families. https://hansard.parliament.uk/commons/1929-02-04/debates/21101c60-8c61-40bf-a3b1-8c8e4f9d7196/HongKong(MuiTsai) runnities norm the maintaina may have included a considerable number of these girts, described as members of the runnities.

 Mr. WILSON

-< Share

 Why has the very specific declaration made in the House in 1922 not been complied with?
 The then Colonial Secretary said:

 "Both I and the Governor are determined to effect the abolition of the system at the earliest practicable date, and I have indicated to the Governor that I expect the change to be carried out within a year."-[OFFICIAL REPORT, 2lst March, 1922; col. 215, Volume 152.]"

 Further, is the right hon.
 Gentleman aware that the Ordinance of that date provided for the Governor preparing and keeping a register; and has that been done?

+Mr. AMERY

+< Share

 The promise given by the then Secretary of State was fulfilled, and I have no reason to believe that the authorities of Hong Kong are not carefully watching any case of ill-treatment or any case of a girl who wishes to leave the family with which she is living.
 Obviously, nothing could be more cruel than to drive these girls out of the families in which they are living when they are, perhaps, separated by many hundreds of miles from their original homes in China.

+Miss WILKINSON

+< Share

 rose-

 Mr. SPEAKER

 Any further questions on this subject should be put on the Paper.

+Miss WILKINSON

 May I ask a supplementary question on question No. 18 which is in my name?

+Mr. AMERY

+I was endeavouring to answer questions 17, 18, 20 and 21 together.

 < Share

-I was endeavouring to answer questions 17, 18, 20 and 21 together.
+< Share

 Mr. SPEAKER